 Non-newspaper apps also apply this business model, and an excellent example is Lumosity, a brain training app.
 Lumosity offers two types of subscription, with either a monthly subscription of $11,99, or an annual subscription of $59,99.
 It is a brain-training program with more than 50 games designed by neuroscientists to improve cognitive skills by practicing them over and over again with games.

 Another good example of a popular subscription app is Netflix.
-Many would say the best streaming platform which is a home to millions of movies, tv shows, and programs.
-Netflix no longer offers 30-day free trial but instead you have to sign up and subscribe each month to enjoy Netflix’s content.
+Many would say the best streaming platform which is home to millions of movies, tv shows, and programs.
+Netflix no longer offers a 30-day free trial but instead, you have to sign up and subscribe each month to enjoy Netflix’s content.
 Due to its reputation, customers are willing to pay the subscription, knowing their money is worth the high-quality service they get in return.

 The key to the subscription monetization strategy is to provide new and fresh content to users on a daily, weekly, or monthly basis.
 If the app does not provide value by employing new content and features, there is no reason for them to keep the subscription active.

 According to the Branchfire mobile study, 49% of app users are willing to pay a monthly subscription, while 39% of them are willing to pay for streaming TV/movies apps.

 Mobile in-app advertising is one of the most used ways for app monetization and it is usually used by free or freemium apps.
 The most common way of mobile advertising in the app is via the ads banner, although users usually despise this type of advertising.
 However, if the app is receiving a lot of traction in the app stores, ad banners can be a real money-making machine.
 Remember Flappy Bird?
 The game earned $50,000 a day from in-app advertisements.